logzio/logz-docs/_source/logzio_collections/_tracing-sources/zipkin-installation.md

 **Before you begin, you'll need**:

-* An application instrumented with a Zipkin installation
+* An application instrumented with Zipkin
 * An active account with Logz.io

 <!-- info-box-start:info -->